On the Impact of Social Comparison on Physician Behavior

 Intervention(s)

-We randomly draw general practitioners (GPs) from the universe of all primary care providers active in the outpatient sector in Switzerland to receive peer comparison letters containing information on either their health care expenditures and/or practice style behavior (vaccination or generic drug rates) in comparison to GPs with a comparable risk pool of patients.
+We randomly assigned general practitioners (GPs) from the universe of all primary care providers active in the outpatient sector in Switzerland to receive peer comparison letters containing information on low-value care (i.e., vitamin D testing and generic substitution) or medical spending in comparison to GPs with a comparable risk pool of patients.
 Primary care providers in the control group receive no social comparison letter.

 The letter will be sent out once at the beginning of the intervention period and the short-term reaction is tracked after half a year.
 To capture the long-term response, information on the main outcomes will be gathered again after one year.